 THE REST OF BEIJING

 Qianmen Street is a famous pedestrian street that runs from the Archery Tower of Qianmen in the north, to the Tiantan Park in the south.
-The street is 840m long and it contains the late Qing dynasty style buildings.
+The street is 840m long and it contains late Qing dynasty style buildings.
 Qianmen Street has a history of more than 570 years.
 The street and the whole surrounding area are full of shops that sell various Chinese products.
 From there, you can also easily venture into the nearby hutongs.
 Hutongs are typical Beijing residential areas.
-Qianmen Stret is very close to the Tiananmen Square.
+Qianmen Stret is very close to Tiananmen Square.

 This is what I visited during my stay in Beijing.
 What you do, it depends on how long you are planning to stay.
 In any case, there are many more things to see there.
-For example, the Beijing Zoo has a very large panda enclosure and that’s something that I would have loved to see.
-Maybe next time, if I visit this city again.
+For example, the Beijing Zoo has a very large panda enclosure and that’s something that I would’ve loved to see.